 16. Malekith, Thor the Dark World

 I live in Texas.
-There is a zero percent chance that an ice giant could even begin to handle the heat in Texas, let alone the humidity.
+There is a zero percent chance that a dark elf could even begin to handle the heat in Texas, let alone the humidity.
 Malekith would melt and I would soak him up into a water bottle and leave him on display for the rest of time.

 15. Colonel Zemo, Captain America: Civil War